qdev-dk-archive/matlab-qd/Tutorial.md

 Now all data you plot will get a conductance column.
 The syntax above is for lambda functions in MATLAB.
 Ignore the *meta* parameter for now.
-You could also write the above code using a function handle (though only in a file).
+You could also write the above code using a function handle (though only in a file, not at the prompt).
 The above code could look like

 ```matlab
 % Put this code in 'load_my_folder_browser.m'